sairakaye/sairakaye.github.io/README.md

 - clicking the search labs directs the admin to the admin-search.html
 - clicking the reserve slots directs the admin to the admin-selectLabRm.html
 - clicking the my reservations directs the admin to the admin-reservations.html
+* In order to access the admin page, type: admin@dlsu.edu.ph and password: admin.

 admin-reserve.html
 - screen wherein the admin decides for the walk-in student where and when to reserve a slot